benhowell/benhowell.github.com/_posts/2014-06-20-multithreaded-javascript-using-nashorn.md

 **Concluding remarks**

 If you really, really want to write multithreaded code with Javascript, you can and there are many legitimate reasons you may choose to do so.
-Those reasons may include scripted user interfaces using JavaFX, scripted plugins for a Java application or system, cron and shell scripts.
+Those reasons could include [scripted user interfaces with JavaFX]({% post_url 2014-05-28-scripted-user-interfaces-with-nashorn-and-javafx %}), [scripted plugins for a Java application or system]({% post_url 2014-05-24-java-scripting-plugin-framework %}), cron and shell scripts.
 Even if just for no reason at all, mashing languages together to produce new functionality is fun and educational.
 I hope you enjoyed this article, and as ever, if you have comments or questions, please leave them below and I'll be happy to reply.

 For similar articles, please see: